JBJamesBrownJB/nova-modelling/README.md

 - Two Data Read nodes (Application, User Profile)
 - One Data Created node (Decision)
 - One Data Updated node (Application)
-- Multiple relationships connecting these nodes to the JTBD
+- Multiple relationships connecting these nodes to the Goal

 The transformation script handles these relationships automatically, generating the appropriate Cypher queries to establish all connections.